IBM/ibm-block-csi-driver/docs/advanced/advanced_tech_troubleshooting.md

 Use this information to help pinpoint potential causes for multipath failures.

+**Note:** Run these commands should be run on one of the worker nodes.

 -   **Display multipath information (FC and iSCSI)**

     Display multipath information, using the sudo multipath -ll command.